bowenmhuang/machine-learning-for-process-simulation/README.md

 ## Instructions to build and run:

-The following packages are required: Python, pandas, scikit-learn, Keras, NumPy, SciPy, Pyomo, IPOPT, matplotlib, seaborn
+The following packages should be installed: Python, pandas, scikit-learn, Keras, NumPy, SciPy, Pyomo, IPOPT, matplotlib, seaborn